This site uses cookies to deliver its services and analyse traffic. By using this site, you agree to its use of cookies. Read our Privacy Policy

 RI in Curricula

-This section depicts research integrity (RI) and research ethics (RE) curricula in European secondary schools and universities.
+This section depicts responsobile conduct of research curricula in European secondary schools and universities.
 The map started with a search for curricula containing RI, RE or related topics.
 As you can see in the examples below some curricula address RI and RE directly, some indirectly without using the keywords RI and RE.
 Follow this link, and you find the development, explanations and the original exploratory findings.
 We subsequently expand this map to give you a better insight and therefore divide the map by marking some examples with a *.
 Syllabi marked with a * are results of the original findings from 2019; unmarked are supplementary examples enriching the map.

 Do you want to add curricula to this map?
 Then contact julia.priess-buchheit@hs-coburg.de, close existing gaps and make your curricula visible.